balderb/Recap-developer-tools/README.md

 # Recap-developer-tools
 ## Recap developer tools in the browser (google chrome)

-1. A way to really visualize your code is by opening your code in the browser and choose for the option developer tools in your browser.
-It's a tool that is very usefull and quite often used by developers.
-This is really interesting, especially when it comes to testing of responsiveness of your webpage and what's happening under the hood when we switch devices (computer, tablad, smartphone, etc..).
+1. A way to really visualize your code in the browser and understand what is going on under the hood of the browser is by using developer tools.
+It's a build-in tool of browsers that can be very usefull and quite often used by developers.
+It's especially interesting when it comes to testing of responsiveness of your webpage and what's happening under the hood when we switch devices (computer, tablad, smartphone, etc..).

 ![screenshot](https://github.com/balderb/recap-developer-tools-/blob/master/Screen%20Shot%202020-06-19%20at%2010.11.18.png)